-OCTA owns and maintains five maintenance and operating bases, nine transportation centers, one administration location that supports the bus bases and transportation centers, and one rail maintenance service facility.
-Additionally, there are support facilities, terminals, park-and-ride terminals, employee parking lots, surplus properties, communications, and other miscellaneous locations.
+OCTA owns and maintains five maintenance and operating bases, eight transportation centers, and one administration location that supports the bus bases and transportation centers.
+Additionally, there are support facilities, terminals, Park-N-Ride terminals, employee parking lots, surplus properties, communications, and other miscellaneous locations.
 The facilities are comprised of 47 buildings and structures totaling over 400,000 square feet.
 The structures are situated on 80 acres of property throughout Orange County with an initial capital cost of more than \$50 million dollars.